 Last quarter I refactored a brittle 5,000-line API.
 With AI support I received in under 10 minutes:

-Here is the baseline request I issue to generate that architecture.md
+Here is the baseline request I issue to generate that architecture.md whenever I start a new project or touch legacy code:

 You are a senior software engineer.
 Based on the current project files (source code, configs, documentation, etc.), generate a comprehensive `architecture.md` file in Markdown format, including the following sections: